frabazz/Non-Linear-Cardiac-Mechanics/README.md

 ## Mesh generation

-The ventricular and beam geometries are stored as `.geo` files under `geometry/` and need to be converted to deal.II-compatible `.msh` files before building.
+The ventricular and beam geometries are stored as `.geo` files under `geometry/` and need to be converted to deal.II-compatible `.msh` files before running.
 This conversion is triggered automatically by CMake: running `cmake ..` calls `scripts/generate_meshes.sh`, which uses gmsh to generate the meshes into `mesh/ventricular_meshes/` and `mesh/beam/`.

 If this step fails, for example because gmsh is not installed or not in `PATH` at configure time, CMake only prints a warning and continues.
-In that case install gmsh and run the script manually before building:
+In that case install gmsh and run the script manually before running:

 ```bash
 bash scripts/generate_meshes.sh